All Episodes

 You can zone to a different world in the game and play there.

-And care it's gotten so popular that players are taking real money to buy fake money to buy things online.
+And it's gotten so popular that players are taking real money to buy fake money to buy things online.

 You actually earn money in the game.

-Oh my wife Janet tells me way too many.
+Oh, my wife Janet tells me way too many.

-I would say depending on the day, two and a half, three.
+I would say, depending on the day, two and a half, three.

 Can you play it on a mobile device or you have to play it on your desktop?

-Uh you can play it on a mobile device, but I prefer the desktop.
+You can play it on a mobile device, but I prefer the desktop.

 Yeah.

-Right, and battery, you know, where they they So now Russia's right has a lot of fans in the game.
+So now Russia's right has a lot of fans in the game.

 What do you attribute this to?